 You may be able to find summer teaching opportunities at the same school where you work full-time.
 If not, there are probably summer opportunities at other schools in your local area.

 13. Take Online Surveys

-There are all sorts of online surveys you can take to earn extra money.
-While you’re not going to get rich with this method, it’s easy money and you can do it in your spare time year-round.
+There are all sorts of online surveys you can take to earn some extra money.
+While you’re not going to get rich with this method, it’s easy money, and you can do it in your spare time year-round.

-You can take surveys while you’re watching TV in the evenings, when you have a period with no teaching commitments, at lunch, or whenever you have some time to spare.
-All you need is your smartphone and you can earn rewards at any time.
+You can take surveys while watching TV in the evenings, when you have a period with no teaching commitments, at lunch, or whenever you have some time to spare.
+All you need is your smartphone, and you can earn rewards anytime.

 Many survey sites also provide other simple ways to earn rewards and money.
-For example, you may be able to earn points for watching videos, playing games, or installing apps.
+For example, you may earn points for watching videos, playing games, or installing apps.